 2. Fabric softener

 If your towels are starting to feel dingy and a little hard, run a load of laundry with half of a cup of vinegar to fluff them back up again.
 (I also use wool dryer balls instead of regular chemical-filled dryer sheets.)
+Make sure to also check out my seriously simple laundry hacks to make life a little simpler.

 3. Microwave cleaner.